LearnTeachCode/intro-javascript-class/week-6/6-2-api-group-challenge.md

 ## Challenge 9:

-Using the same example code from last week's API practice in [section 5.4](https://github.com/LearnTeachCode/intro-javascript-class/blob/july-aug-2018/week-5/5-4-api-practice.md), open a new tab in your browser and run the following JavaScript code directly in the console:
+Here's the same example code that we tested out in last week's class.
+Run the code directly in the console or inside a Glitch project to test it out:

 ```javascript
 var requestObject = new XMLHttpRequest();